Ghy0501/FCIT/README.md

 >
 > Haiyang Guo, Fanhu Zeng, Fei Zhu, Wenzhuo Liu, Da-Han Wang, Jian Xu, Xu-Yao Zhang, Cheng-Lin Liu

+## Abstract

+A vast amount of instruction tuning data is crucial for the impressive performance of Large Multimodal Models (LMMs), but the associated computational costs and data collection demands during supervised fine-tuning make it impractical for most researchers.
+Federated learning~(FL) has the potential to leverage all distributed data and training resources to reduce the overhead of joint training.
+However, most existing methods assume a fixed number of tasks, while in real-world scenarios, clients continuously encounter new knowledge and often struggle to retain old tasks due to memory constraints.
+In this work, we introduce the Federated Continual Instruction Tuning~(FCIT) benchmark to model this real-world challenge.
+Our benchmark includes two realistic scenarios, encompassing four different settings and twelve carefully curated instruction tuning datasets.
+To address the challenges posed by FCIT, we propose dynamic knowledge organization to effectively integrate updates from different tasks during training and subspace selective activation to allocate task-specific output during inference.
+Extensive experimental results demonstrate that our proposed method significantly enhances model performance across varying levels of data heterogeneity and catastrophic forgetting.

 ## Installation

 The installation of our environment is the same as [CoIN](https://github.com/zackschen/CoIN) and [HiDe-LLaVA](https://github.com/Ghy0501/HiDe-LLaVA).